mappls-api/mappls-rest-apis/mappls-geolocation-api/readme.md

 1.	`location`(object): The estimated geolocation i.e. latitude and longitude, in degrees.
 Contains the following parameters:
     - `lon` (number): longitude of the estimated location.
     - `lat` (number): latitude of the estimated location.
+2. `accuracy`(object): The estimated accuracy in meters of the provided location.
+    - `nearest`(integer): accuracy as per closest triangulation.
+0 indicates unable to determine accuracy.

 ## [Sample cURL Request](#Sample-cURL_Request)